 To complete this task:

-In your Azure DevOps or TFS project, go to your build definition.
+In your Azure DevOps project, go to your build definition.

 Add Veracode Flaw Importer as a build task.

 Select the Import flaws task to open the Veracode Flaw Importer window.